Matuco19/Commify/README.md

 #### Basic Usage

-Commify supports multiple AI providers, from locally run (Ollama) to cloud-based (Groq, G4F & Openai)
+Commify supports multiple AI providers, from locally run (Ollama) to cloud-based (Groq, Gemini, Pollinations.ai, Openai, and others).
+You can use it to generate commit messages in various languages and styles.

 >[!NOTE]
 >See more example usage in documentation [docs/example-usage](https://github.com/Matuco19/Commify/blob/main/docs/example-usage.md)